A unique experience sparked an idea

 Concepts and Ideas - Logo

 The concept "library as a nest of knowledge" was clear when I build the first designs.
 The intent was to show an abstract nest with a bird.
-But with some of these concepts, I found that the flying bird closely resembled the twitter logo, as opposed to the Finch I saw flying, that one day.
+But with some of these concepts, I found that the flying bird closely resembled the twitter bird, as opposed to the Finch I saw in the library that day.

 Concepts and Ideas - Poster

-Once I had a logo, the next step was a poster to showcase a fictional program.
+Once I had both a logo and a brand, the next step was a poster to showcase a fictional program.
 These were a few ideas that were tried before landing the final poster look.
 I wanted to ensure that the poster represented an ideal, happy learning space, while and carrying the theme of people growing and learning within in the nest.